By Jeff Blair.

 Note the low back is very complex.
 Since it is often very difficult to pinpoint low back pain’s origin, medical consultation should be obtained before undertaking any new exercise program.

-The Problem In our modern society, we spend lots of time sitting.
+In our modern society, we spend lots of time sitting.
 We sit in traffic, we sit behind desks, and we sit in front of the television.
 Lots of sitting can actually cause our hips to tighten.
 Increased hip tightness = less hip mobility.

 But what does hip mobility have to do with low back problems?
 As hip mobility lessens, the hips may do less work so the low back may be forced to work harder than is ideal.
 When performing activities like lifting children or climbing stairs, lack of hip mobility may actually increase low back stress and potentially increase pain or contribute to injury.